KHP: Driver intentionally hit car in Barber County double-fatal crash, victims identified - NewsBreak

 The Kansas Highway Patrol (KHP) says it began with the pursuit of a stolen 2008 Ford F-350 pickup by Pratt Police.

-The Pratt County Sheriff’s Office took over the pursuit as the driver fled south on Highway 281 toward Barber County.Wichita roads will close for railroad repairs
+The Pratt County Sheriff’s Office took over the pursuit as the driver fled south on Highway 281 toward Barber County.ESU president gains authority to ‘suspend, dismiss, terminate any university employee’

 As the driver of the stolen truck, later identified in the KHP Crash Log as Johnathan Ahlvers, 31, of Halstead, approached mile marker 34, troopers say he intentionally drove at and crashed into another Ford F-350 pickup.